blanchette31/web-dev-course/1-getting-started-lessons/1-intro-to-programming-languages/README.md

 ### 🎯 **Concept Check: Building Blocks Mastery**

 **Let's see how you're doing with the fundamentals:**
 - Can you explain the difference between a variable and a statement in your own words?
+A variable is a container used by your computer to store information to retrieve later while a statement is like a "conversation" with your computer it is a condition or rule that you are asking your computer to execute.
-- Think of a real-world scenario where you'd use an if-then decision (like our voting example)
+- Think of a real-world scenario where you'd use an if-then decision (like our voting example) If it is after 1am then the metro is closed and therefore i need to take the bus
 - What's one thing about programming logic that surprised you?

 **Quick confidence booster:**